 Various temperature zone governs each PCR step, viz denaturation, annealing, and extension followed by a single initial denaturation and final extension steps.
 In each step, different reactions occur.

 - Temperature: 90°C to 95°C

 - Time 30 sec to 90 sec

-The denaturation is the process in which the double-stranded DNA becomes single-stranded.
-At 94ºC temperature, the double-stranded DNA denatured.
-The process of denaturation is followed by the initial denaturation for 5 to 7 minutes.
+In a denaturation two single-stranded DNA forms from the double-stranded one.
+At 94ºC temperature, the double-stranded DNA opens up by breaking hydrogen bonds.
+The process of denaturation is followed by the initial denaturation for 5 to 7 minutes at the same temperature.

 PCR step 2: annealing

 After the denaturation, primer anneals to ssDNA at its exact annealing temperature.
 Base on the GC content of primers, every primer has its own annealing temperature.

 The annealing temperature is usually ranging from 55ºC to 65ºC.
 Annealing temperature lower than that leads to non-specific bindings while higher temperature leads to amplification failure.
 45 seconds to 1 minute are enough for the second step, annealing for more than 1 minute causes non-specific amplification.

 After the binding of the primer, its time to expand the DNA strand.
 Here in extension step the Taq DNA polymerase comes in action and adds dNTPs to the DNA strand.
 The temperature for the extension is 72ºC for 45 seconds.